 For example, the view of a video does not always mean a person is interested in it and a few purchased products would not guarantee the interest either as they could just be a gift for another person.

-This is the simplest system from all the available algorithms.
+This is the simplest system of all the available algorithms.
 The systems working by it recommend the product by the following principle: if everyone likes it, you will like it as well.

 Such an approach is not very precise and the results are quite questionable and not precise at all, as the system often shows completely irrelevant items.
 This algorithm is suitable for the systems that do not require user registration or that are used in addition to the other algorithm.
 Non-personalized recommendations are mostly used to provide recommendations for first-time users when the system knows nothing about their preferences yet.

 This is the most popular system, which began developing in the 90ies.
-With collaborative filtering, recommendations are calculated on the base of related users or items.
+With collaborative filtering, recommendations are calculated on the basis of related users or items.

 The results are achieved by a cooperative comparison of multiple users and turn out to be very precise and accurate.